rsyncOSX/RsyncOSXdocs/content/post/swiftuiviews.md

 +++
 author = "RsyncOSX"
 date = "2020-04-23"
-title =  "screenshots next version" tags = ["swiftui"] categories = ["swiftui"] description = "Some info about SwiftUI version of RsyncOSX" lastmod = "2021-03-02"
+title =  "Some screenshots of next version" tags = ["swiftui"] categories = ["swiftui"] description = "Some info about SwiftUI version of RsyncOSX" lastmod = "2021-03-02"
 +++
 The UI will change as the development continues, but the overall structure of the new version will be like the views below The default view when starting the app.
-Select a new profile any time and the app reloads the data.
+Select a profile any time and the app reloads the data.

-The screenshots are updated 2 March 2021.
+The screenshots are updated **2 March 2021**.

 ![](/images/RsyncOSX/master/swiftui/start.png)